 The reinforcement of full-time lumbar scoliosis is an obsolete treatment that must end.
 Orthodontic treatment for scoliosis has existed for more than 450 years, but its success is still debatable.

 Bracing is generally recommended for children aged 10 to 15 years with a scoliotic curve between 25 and 45 degrees.
-The hope is that the reinforcement will delay or stop the progression of the curve, since the condition is progressive.
+The hope is that the reinforcement will delay or stop the curve’s progression since the condition is progressive.

-One of the main problems with braces, including hard plastic braces, metal braces, and softer braces, is that they weaken muscles.
+One of the main problems with braces, including rigid plastic braces, metal braces, and softer braces, is weakening muscles.

 When you do not use your muscles, they atrophy.
-For example, when your arm is broken and in a cast, the muscles inside the cast become small and weak.
-This is what happens when your child uses an orthopedic device for scoliosis during the recommended 18-23 hours per day.
+For example, when your arm is broken and in a cast, the muscles inside the model become small and weak.
+This happens when your child uses an orthopedic device for scoliosis during the recommended 18-23 hours per day.

-It also explains why the curve gets worse quickly once the corset is removed.
+It also explains why the curve worsens once the corset is removed.
 In a clamp, your child’s spine stiffens.
 The joints have no necessary movement and often develop more degenerative problems.

 Are there viable alternatives to medications and surgery for lumbar scoliosis?

-An increasingly popular method to treat scoliosis is the use of physiotherapy and exercises, which is the treatment approach we employ.
+An increasingly popular method to treat scoliosis is physiotherapy and exercises, which is the treatment approach we employ.

-By performing a variety of movements, a physiotherapist will work to correct the existing spinal curve and strengthen the back muscles of the patient, for continued maintenance and progress.
+By performing a variety of movements, a physiotherapist will work to correct the existing spinal curve and strengthen the patient’s back muscles for continued maintenance and progress.